 Orange County Dog Bite Attorney

-California law provides that the owner of a dog is liable for the damages suffered by anyone who is bitten while in a public place or lawfully in a private place, including the dog owner’s property.
-The fact that a dog does not have prior attacks, or that the owner has no awareness of a dog’s viciousness is not determinative in California law.
-An owner is held to a strict liability standard of care to protect victims of dog bites and/or dog attacks.
+Under California law, a dog owner is liable for any damages suffered by someone who is bitten while in a public place or lawfully on private property, including the dog owner’s premises.
+The law does not require that the dog has a history of aggression or that the owner was aware of any potential danger.
+In California, dog owners are held to a strict liability standard to protect victims of dog bites or attacks.

-The California dog bite statute can impute “strict liability” on the owners of vicious animals for dog bites and attacks.
-Strict liability means that a person is liable for damages even if the person used ordinary care, and therefore was not negligent in keeping or controlling the animal.
-The keeper’s liability is said to be absolute in the sense that the gist of the action is not how the animal was kept, but that it was kept at all in light of its dangerous propensities.
-A plaintiff who can prove the animal’s dangerous nature or trait and the keeper’s “knowledge” of it, need not prove negligence in failing to restrain or confine it.
-Actual notice is not required.
-An owner’s knowledge can be “constructive” wherein an owner can be liable if she could have learned of the propensity through reasonable inquiry.
-Additionally, an owner may be liable if his employees, agents, partners or family knew of the animal’s dangerous propensities.
+The California dog bite statute imposes “strict liability” on the owners of dangerous animals for bites and attacks.
+Under strict liability, an owner is responsible for damages even if they exercised ordinary care and were not negligent in managing or controlling the animal.
+The owner’s liability is considered absolute, focusing not on how the animal was kept, but on the fact that it was kept despite its dangerous tendencies.
+If a plaintiff can demonstrate the animal’s dangerous nature and that the owner was aware of it, they do not need to prove negligence in failing to restrain or confine the animal.
+The owner’s knowledge can be “constructive,” meaning they could be liable if they could have discovered the animal’s dangerous nature through reasonable inquiry.
+Furthermore, an owner may also be held liable if their employees, agents, partners, or family members were aware of the animal’s dangerous propensities.

 What Are The Most Common Dog Bite Injuries?